Water Saving Gardens

 Once the soil has been properly prepared and the plants are in the next most important step is to mulch.
 Most people (including some landscapers) put mulch on too thinly and fail to maintain it.
 Again this costs money through evaporation of water.

 Most plants need a depth of 300mm of well drained soil to grow well.
 Ideally the soil should be aproximately 40% clay, 40% sand and 20% organic material with air and water spaces.
 Most of the Adelaide plains has an alkali clay based soil and the coastal strip is sand or sandy loam.
-The Adelaide Hills are largely acid clays.
+The Adelaide hills are an acid soils.
+Melbourne has neutral to alkali soils on the plains and acid soils in the hills.

 To improve clays we need to add sand and aged compost.
 To improve sandy soils we add aged compost because it is nearly impossible to add clay to sand.In practical terms we add 100mm of sand and 50mm of aged compost over the clay soil and dig in to a depth of 300mm.
 On sand we add 100mm of aged compost and dig in to the same depth.